BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Saravana Kumar

-The afternoon started with a monster on the stage that doesn’t need any introduction: Richard Seroter that gave us an overview of the existing integration tool and how to choose the right one for the right scenario.
+The afternoon started with a monster on the stage who doesn’t need any introduction: Richard Seroter, who gave us an overview of existing integration tools and how to choose the right one for the right scenario.
 However, Richard was not alone and was followed by two great sessions:

-• Tord Glad Nordahl with an excellent and kind of provocative (in a good sense and intentional) session about How we/you can mess up the BizTalk environments!
-Proving excellent tips and tricks not only for admin but also to developers in what you can do and should avoid doing.
+• Tord Glad Nordahl with an excellent, kind of provocative (in a good sense and intentional) session on how we/you can mess up the BizTalk environments!
+Providing excellent tips and tricks not only for admins but also to developers on what you can do and should avoid doing.

-• And Stephen W. Thomas that gave us a look at Windows Azure IaaS and how best to leverage it with BizTalk Server 2013.
+• And Stephen W. Thomas, who gave us a look at Windows Azure IaaS and how best to leverage it with BizTalk Server 2013.
 Providing also awesome PowerShell scripts for configuring and managing your VM in the cloud.

 BizTalk Summit 2014 Richard Seroter